Call Control Android

 Enable Call Control - a general setting to completely enable or disable Call Control's functions.

-Legacy Mode - restores the version 1.0 user interface.
+Enable Dialer Interface (Legacy Mode) - restores the version 1.0 user interface.

 CommunityIQ - enables or disables automatic blocking of spam and nuisance callers on our community blacklist.
 Tapping the arrow on the right expands the community blocking options, allows you to customize the categories of callers that are blocked on the community blacklist.
 For example, you can block telemarketers and robocallers while allowing reminder calls.